nunukim/autotest/Readme.md

 As soon as you save a file, autotest will run the matching tests.

-This is a fork of the ZenTest package to extract autotest from it.
+(Extracted from ZenTest)

 Improvements over ZenTest
 =========================
- - possibility to not run all tests after a failed test passes
+ - `-c` not run all tests after a failed test passes
- - possibility to use alternative config file
+ - `-r` use given config file
+ - `-p` use parallel_tests to run tests
  - simplified test setup
  - simplified packaging
- - less globals flying around
+ - less globals
  - integration tests

 Install
 =======